jamespfennell/hoard/docs/design-doc.md

 Each individual feed's page shows:
 - Downloading: graph of the download success latency, with the target latency drawn as a horizontal line.
-- Archiving: simple log showing the last N archive actions
+- Archiving: simple log showing the last N archive tasks
-- Uploading: simple log showing the last N upload actions.
+- Uploading: simple log showing the last N upload tasks.
 - Consolidation: a detailed log that shows each cycle of the consolidation algorithm, the time stamp, and what this replica did.